• Skip to primary navigation

 Home > Recipes > Thanksgiving

-Baked vegan mac and cheese in a white baking dish.
+Baked vegan mac and cheese served in a white dish.

-A dish of baked vegan mac and cheese with a fork.
+A plate of baked vegan mac and cheese with a fork.

 Jump to: